OscarGVelasco/ClusterFoldSimilarity/README.md

 ## Retrieving the top-n similarities

-If we suspect that clusters/groups could be related with more than one cluster/groups of other datasets, we can retrieve the top n similarities:
+If we suspect that clusters could be related with more than one cluster of other datasets, we can retrieve the top n similarities for each cluster:

 ```{r}
 # Retrieve the top 3 similar cluster for each of the clusters: